-Kathryn Brack Morrow is a partner in the firm’s Litigation Department.
+Kathryn Brack Morrow is a partner in the firm’s Trial Department.
 Ms. Morrow maintains a diverse civil litigation practice, with a particular focus on the defense of healthcare providers in state and federal court, as well as before their licensing boards.
 Ms. Morrow also represents clients in complex commercial litigation and environmental/land use litigation involving strict tort liability, toxic tort, breach of contract, fraud, negligence and intentional tort claims and causes of action.

 Ms. Morrow speaks to industry groups on national and local levels on a variety of matters including healthcare law, toxic tort liability, federal lands issues, wind energy development, and land use/zoning matters.
 She has briefed and/or argued issues before state and federal courts, the United States Courts of Appeal for the Ninth and Tenth Circuits, the Wyoming Supreme Court, the New Mexico Court of Appeals, and the United States Supreme Court.

 BAR & COURT ADMISSIONS